hyahuang/riscv-os/README.md

 * React to video interrupt
 * Draw to the background, large and small sprites

-# List some function of the Operating System
+# List some functions of the Operating System